 For most people, a blood clot forms in the extraction socket after tooth extraction.
 When the blood clot does not form, then you can get this.

 A dry socket is a fairly common dental problem and may result in extreme pain.
 Though only about 2 or 3 percent of people experience this, those that do can have quite a painful experience.
 Because a blood clot hasn’t formed where a tooth was extracted, there is some severe sensitivity where the tooth once was.
 This dental pain can be debilitating, so it’s important to understand dry sockets and how to avoid them.
 You can ask dentists Dry Socket Questions directly in our live chat at DentalChat, where you’ll get personalized answers and advice for your dental situation.

 First, let's go over teeth extraction in this Dental Pain Blog about Why to Get Teeth Extracted and other Teeth Extraction Questions.
 There are many reasons why a tooth or teeth are extracted.
 Here are some of the reasons.

-Bad gum disease or periodontitis can cause loss of a tooth or loss of many teeth.
-The underlying jawbone structure begins to recede, and the tooth start to become loose.
+Bad gum disease or periodontitis can cause the loss of a tooth or the loss of many teeth.
+The underlying jawbone structure begins to recede, and the tooth starts to become loose.
 Teeth mobility over time, can lead to teeth loss for people with severe periodontitis.
 Hence, people with periodontal disease are advised to get dental treatment as early as possible.

 That’s because dry socket pain is severe, and unavoidable by simply eating or drinking certain things.
-Regardless of what you do, dry socket will deliver debilitating pain until dealt with by professionals.
+Regardless of what you do, dry sockets will deliver debilitating pain until dealt with by professionals.

 Wisdom teeth are one of the most complicated areas of dentistry with all the variables of formation, angles, shape, and growth rate.
 This is why they come up so often at DentalChat.